© Copyright Carter McNamara, MBA, PhD, Authenticity Consulting, LLC.

 2. Consider establishing an ethics committee at the board level.

-The committee would be charged to oversee development and operation of the ethics management program.
+The committee would be charged to oversee the development and operation of the ethics management program.

 3. Consider establishing an ethics management committee.